MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 >
 ![image showing the NotesTableViewCell.swift file](./images/code.png)

-Although we set our custom class to enable us to programmatically alter our table view cell, we currently do not have any way to reference the labels we created in Interface Builder from the *ListNotesTableViewCell* class.
-To access the labels from this class, we must setup another type of connection called an `IBOutlet`.
+We want to use this class to alter what our table view cell displays, but we currently do not have any way to reference the labels we created in Interface Builder from code.
+To access the labels from this class, we must set up another type of connection called an `IBOutlet`.

 #Introducing IBOutlets